-Why is this the case?
-Much of our decision-making while driving is a result of the “Myth of Multitasking”, as described in a recent study by the NSC.
-Medical studies have shown that the human brain is physiologically incapable of performing two important tasks as the same time.
-Rather, the brain engages in “micro-tasking.”
-The brain handles only one task at a time, but it switches very quickly, back and forth between competing tasks.
+Why is driver distraction so prevalent?
+Much of our decision-making while driving is a result of the “Myth of Multitasking,” as described in a recent study by the National Safety Council.
+Medical studies have shown that the human brain is physiologically incapable of performing two important tasks at the same time.
+Rather, the brain engages in “micro-tasking"—handling only one task at a time, but toggling back and forth between competing tasks.

-Because the brain cannot adequately process all of the information coming in, the brain selects to process only a part of the information.
+Because the brain cannot adequately process all incoming information, it elects to process only a part of the information.
 The result?
-We fall victim to the assumption that we are dealing with both tasks adequately, when in fact we are not effectively accomplishing either task.
+We fall victim to the assumption that we're dealing with both tasks adequately, when in fact we're not effectively accomplishing either one.

-The question then arises -- How does this attempt at multitasking affect our driving?
-As drivers, the likelihood of avoiding any hazard depends largely on our ability to first perceive the hazard, and then take appropriate action to avoid it.
-The proper response can mean the difference between safely avoiding a road hazard and causing an accident.
-The margin of error is often only a matter of seconds.
-If the driver is engaged in an activity such as texting on a phone or adjusting the radio, the brain is less likely to perceive road hazards in sufficient time to allow for a safe response.
-(Learn more about Car Accidents Caused by Phone Use.)
+How does this attempt at multitasking affect our driving?
+As drivers, the likelihood of avoiding hazards depends largely on our ability to first perceive the hazard, and then take appropriate action to avoid it.
+The margin of error is often mere seconds.
+If a driver is texting or adjusting the radio, the brain is less likely to perceive road hazards in sufficient time to allow for a safe response.
+(Learn more about car accidents caused by cell phone use.)

-There are also a number of non-driver related causes of car accidents.
 The physical condition of the roadway can play a significant role in causing a car accident.
-If a road is improperly maintained, that may make it difficult to maintain traction or to stop in time for a hazard.
+If a road is improperly maintained, that can reduce wheel traction or make it difficult for the car to stop in time to avoid a hazard.
 (Learn more about car accidents caused by road conditions.)

 The same holds true for weather conditions.
-Moisture -- whether from rain or snow -- can make a roadway slippery, again affecting driving conditions.
-Weather can also impair visibility when conditions include fog, rain, or snow.
+Ice or moisture, whether from rain or snow, can make a roadway slippery, which again affects driving conditions.
+Weather can also impair visibility when conditions include fog, heavy rain, or snow.

 The mechanical performance of your car can also play a role in the cause of accidents.
-A failure to properly maintain the brake system or tires may impede your ability to stop a car in advance of a hazard.
-Other mechanical issues may reduce your ability to steer clear of any hazard you encounter on the roadway.
+A failure to properly maintain the brake system or tires can impede your ability to stop in advance (or steer clear) of a hazard.